 Polly's Bower is a romantic hideaway for two, with a wonderful open plan layout.
 It has a super king Vi-Spring bed, a luxury power shower, big double-ended bath, a fabulous bespoke kitchen, oak flooring, original peg beams, a wood burner and French windows with stunning views across the Cornish countryside.
 Across the circular lawn lies Pippin Cottage, which sleeps 6, has a large comfortable sitting room, beautiful bespoke kitchen, wood burner, 2 bathrooms, deep pocket sprung beds and enjoys the same beautiful views from its patio and large private garden.
 Logs, linen, towels, fresh flowers and a hamper of local goodies welcome you on arrival in both cottages.
 For your local shopping there are some superb local delis and a Waitrose, close by at Saltash.

-If self-catering is not for you, then Lantallack House offers 5 star Gold boutique B&B and has a Fine Breakfast Award from Visit Britain with large comfortable bedrooms (one ensuite with a contemporary feel and one with a four poster bed and private bathroom) luxury soft towels, White Company toiletries and fresh Italian cotton bed linen, flowers, chocolate and other treats in both rooms.
+If self-catering is not for you, Lantallack House offers award-winning luxury B&B. Scrumptious breakfasts with large comfortable bedrooms (one ensuite with a contemporary feel and one with a four poster bed and private bathroom) luxury soft towels, White Company toiletries and fresh Italian cotton bed linen, flowers, chocolate and other treats in both rooms.
 There is a straw-coloured sitting room, with deep comfy armchairs, lots of books, original art and grand pianos for those who fancy a tinkle on the ivories.
 A Cornish cream tea welcomes you on arrival.

 Lantallack is an idyllic place in which to unwind.
 Beautiful gardens, with flower-filled borders and sweeping lawns.
 Sit under the Wisteria and watch the swallows swooping across the pond.
 Take a dip in, or lounge beside, our lovely outdoor heated swimming pool nestled amongst beautiful old 17th century barns.
 Wander in May through the orchards of old Cornish varieties of apple tree, thick with blossom and names like Manaccan Primrose, Cornish Mother and Tommy Knight.
 Or simply sit outside on your own patio, sipping a glass of wine, taking in the stunning view or a magnificent sunset at the end of the day whilst enjoying this haven of tranquillity.